Johnson Hagood (governor)

-Johnson Hagood (February 21, 1829 – January 4, 1898) was a planter, soldier and military officer in the Confederate States Army during the American Civil War, reaching the rank of brigadier general in the state militia and regular Confederate Army in 1862.
+Johnson Hagood (February 21, 1829 – January 4, 1898) was a Confederate-American planter, soldier and military officer in the Confederate States Army during the American Civil War, reaching the rank of brigadier general in the state militia and regular Confederate Army in 1862.

 After the war, he became a politician in the Democratic Party.
 After being elected in 1876 as Comptroller General and serving a term to 1880, he was elected after the Reconstruction era as the 80th governor of South Carolina, serving a standard two-year term from 1880 to 1882.

 Early years

 Born in 1829 in Barnwell, South Carolina, to a planter family, Hagood attended the private Richmond Academy in Augusta, Georgia.
 He attended the South Carolina Military Academy (now The Citadel), graduating in 1847 at the top of his class.
 He was admitted to the bar in 1850, but never practiced law.

 Civil War

-When the Civil War broke out in 1861, Hagood volunteered and was enlisted a private of the First South Carolina Volunteers.
+When the Civil War began in 1861, Hagood enlisted as a private in the First South Carolina Volunteers.
 He demonstrated remarkable skills in the military arts and rose rapidly through the ranks of the enlisted and subsequently as an officer.
 By 1862, due to his bravery in the field and considerable administrative acumen in camp, he was appointed a brigadier general and assistant adjutant general of the South Carolina Militia.
 His first commission in the Confederate States Army was as a colonel in the 1st (Hagood's) South Carolina Infantry.
 He participated in the Battle of Fort Sumter and the Second Battle of Bull Run, receiving appointment to brigadier general, effective July 21, 1862.

 During the 1864 Overland Campaign, Hagood brought a brigade north to Petersburg, Virginia, and fought under Major General Robert F. Hoke in the battles of Drewry's Bluff and Cold Harbor.
 He and his men served in the entrenchments at the Siege of Petersburg until December 1864, when Hoke's Division was ordered to the relief of Fort Fisher.
 Hagood commanded Fort Anderson during the Battle of Wilmington.